-During the first two years of life, the healthy habits that can be practiced are: healthy eating, sleeping well, being active, and limit the use of screens.
+During the first two years of life, the healthy habits that can be practiced are: healthy eating, sleeping well, being active, and limiting the use of screens.

-If your little one was an active baby, she’ll probably grow to be an active little girl and continue being like that when she grows older.
+If your little one was an active baby, they’ll probably grow to be an active little child and continue being like that when they grow older.
 Foster play!
-During her first year, you can hang toys near her so that she can touch or kick them, and when she’s able to hold objects, you can give her toys so she can manipulate them.
+During their first year, you can hang toys near them so they can touch or kick them, and when they’re able to hold objects, you can give them toys so they can manipulate them.
 After the year, you may want to play outside, dance, and have fun playing hide and seek or other games.
-The important part is that you keep your daughter active.
-Allow her to run, dance, and climb as long as she’s in a safe environment.
+The important part is that you keep your child active.
+Allow them to run, dance, and climb as long as they’re in a safe environment.
 Reduce sedentarism and spend quality time together.

 Before kids are two years old it is recommended to limit the use of screens.
-In case you use them, they must be to do video calls and, if you show your little one a video, it should be educational, and she must watch it under your supervision.
-That same rule applies to when she is older.
-Make sure that she is watching quality content and that the screen time doesn’t exceed an hour per day.
+In case you use them, they must be to do video calls and, if you show your little one a video, it should be educational, and they must watch it under your supervision.
+That same rule applies to when they are older.
+Make sure that they are watching quality content and that the screen time doesn’t exceed an hour per day.

-We know that implementing all these healthy habits in your daughter’s life might be a challenge, but you’ll see that the results are worth it.
-Even though these behaviors must be done day by day, also help your little one understand that sometimes she can do things differently.
-There will be special occasions when she’ll sleep later than usual or when she’ll eat some cake.
-I’s normal, as long as it is occasional.
+We know that implementing all these healthy habits in your child’s life might be a challenge, but you’ll see that the results are worth it.
+Even though these behaviors must be done day by day, also help your little one understand that sometimes they can do things differently.
+There will be special occasions when they’ll sleep later than usual or when they’ll eat some cake.
+It’s normal, as long as it is occasional.

 Lastly, remember that parents are role models of their children.
-The best way to teach your daughter is by showing her healthy habits through your actions.
+The best way to teach your child is by showing them healthy habits through your actions.